I was watching people save their horses from the Creek Fire in Los Angeles county, and this panel came to mind.

 Not at all merry merry Christmas-like.
 It was spooky and fun to sing.

-Asemic comics are published here three times a week, on Tuesday, Thursday and Sunday.
+Asemic comics are published here three times a week, on Tuesday, Thursday and Sunday (or Saturday night, maybe).